gherlein/gherlein/README.md

 might be sewing.
 Or metalsmithing.
 Or pottery.
 Or robots.
 Or cooking.
 Or poetry.
 Make something.
 In my experience the best Engineers create things.
 It's a trait that goes well beyond fingers on keyboard with an open editor.

+One thing that does not work for me is a sense of "that isn't my job."
+There's no "I" in team, as they say, and sometimes everyone has to do things they don't like.
+I try to align the work to the skills and desires, but a highly functioning team is one where everyone pitches in and gets it done.

 ## My Personality - Real and Apparent